dnasdw/gust_tools/README.md

 `gust_pak` is designed to replace both `A17_Decrypt` and `A18_Decrypt`, as it detects "A17" (32-bit) and "A18" (64-bit) formats
 automatically.
 It should therefore works with all of the Atelier PC ports (including _Atelier Sophie_) as well as _Blue Reflection_'s archives.

-`gust_enc` probably only works with _Atelier Sophie_ for now (since each game seems to use different scrambling seeds).
+`gust_enc` only works on the games where for which the scrambling seeds are known.
+See `gust_enc.json` for details.

 Building
 ========